jonnonz1/nz-statute-book/acts/public/1953/court-martial-appeals-act-1953.md

   (e) an application for the severance of charges:
   (f) a submission that there is no case to answer:
   (g) the admissibility of evidence:
-  (h) an application for a ruling referred to in section 30(2)(a) of the Court Martial Act 2007:
+  (h) an application for a ruling referred to in section 30(2)﻿(a) of the Court Martial Act 2007:
   (i) an application for an order specified in section 39(2) of the Court Martial Act 2007:
-  (j) an order under any of sections 139 to 141 of the Criminal Justice Act 1985 (as applied to proceedings under the Armed Forces Discipline Act 1971 by section 145 of that Act):
+  (j) an order under subpart 3 of Part 5 of the Criminal Procedure Act 2011 (as applied to proceedings under the Armed Forces Discipline Act 1971 by section 145 of that Act):
   (k) an application for discovery.

 ### 8 Procedure for obtaining leave of court to appeal against ruling